MaJerle/c-code-style/README.md

 char * a;
 ```

-- When declaring multiple pointer variables, you may declare them with asterix alighed to variable name
+- When declaring multiple pointer variables, you may declare them with asterix aligned to variable name
 ```c
 /* OK */
 char *p, *n;